civican/legisinfo/44-1/bills/S-5/bill_text.md

 ### Section 342.1

-  **(1)** The Minister shall, five years after the coming into force of this section and every fifth year after that, prepare a report regarding the operation of this Act in respect of the aboriginal peoples of Canada during the preceding five years.

-  **(2)** The report referred to in subsection (1) must include details on
+The Minister shall include in the annual report required by section 342 information related to

-    consultations with aboriginal peoples and aboriginal governments in relation to matters under the Act;
+consultations with aboriginal peoples and aboriginal governments, including a summary of the key issues raised, in relation to matters under this Act;

-    measures implemented to ensure that the Act is administered in a way that complies with

-    section 35 of the `Constitution Act, 1982`,

-    the principle of the honour of the Crown, and

-    Canada's treaty relationships with and its fiduciary obligations to the aboriginal peoples of Canada;

-    any evaluation completed in respect of the effectiveness or implementation of the measures described in paragraph (b); and
+the administration of this Act in respect of aboriginal peoples and aboriginal governments, including the measures taken to advance reconciliation as reflected in section 35 of the `Constitution Act, 1982` and in the `United Nations Declaration on the Rights of Indigenous Peoples Act`; and

-    any findings or recommendations in respect of the administration of this Act in respect of the aboriginal peoples of Canada.
+the key findings or recommendations of any report made under an Act of Parliament in respect of the administration of this Act and aboriginal peoples and aboriginal governments.

-  **(3)** The Minister must cause the report to be laid before each House of Parliament no later than six months after the conclusion of the five-year period to which the report relates.

 ### Section 58